sirqaf/meowcord/Readme.md

 2. (optional) Copy and paste the contents of `meowcord.theme.css` into your quickcss file.
 3. (optional) Customize the variables in quickcss.

+### other modded discord

+1. Download `meowcord.theme.css` into the theme folder.
+2. (optional) Customize the variables in quickcss.

 ## credits

 <https://github.com/refact0r/midnight-discord>